 Written by Vanessa Pike-Russell

 Hermit crabs are advertised as cheap and easy to maintain, which is not necessarily true.
 To keep your hermit crabs happy and healthy, you will need to provide a lot more than food and water.
-The following is a list of the essential items your pet hermit crabs will need:
+In this article we will give you a list of essential and optional items you need.
+Also you will find some info on basic care and upkeep of the tank, considerations when purchasing.
+This is an expanded version of the shopping checklist.

 Glass tank with lid: